 Enjoy the rural landscape from this room which has a double bed, bedside tables and a dressing table with chair.

 Convenient for both bedrooms with WC and wash-basin.

-This self-catering holiday cottage is equipped with central heating and appliances include a TV and Wifi.
+This self-catering holiday cottage is equipped with central heating and appliances include a TV, DVD player and Wifi.
 The kitchen is well equipped with an electric oven, four ring ceramic hob with extractor, fridge with three drawer freezer underneath and a slim-line dishwasher.

 A travel cot and high chair are available from the property owners on request at the time of booking.

 There is a full sized truckle bed under the single which can be pulled out and set up for you for an additional £15 charge; as the single's short of space we recommend that we put this in the master bedroom for you.

 1 Tunns Cottages is in the village of Rushmere in the Waveney district, approx five miles south-west of Lowestoft and 5.5 south-east of Beccles, a central spot for exploring all that Suffolk has to offer.

 The Benacre National Nature Reserve is also only five miles away, on either side of the village of Covehithe, where there are reedbeds and lagoons plus woodlands and heathlands on higher ground and over 100 breeding bird species, including marsh harrier, bearded reedling and a variety of ducks.

 Kessingland, with a fantastic zoo, Africa Alive (formerly the Suffolk Wildlife Park) is just under three miles away and the fashionable seaside town of Southwold is approx eight miles away with iconic pier, string of colourful beach huts, independent and high street shops, golfing, sailing and an excellent choice of eateries.